robert-solomon12/R.Pi-Quad_X/README.md

 Websocket and MultiWii serial code to control a quadcopter, running on a Raspberry Pi

 PiQuadcopter based Project, running on the Raspberry Pi.
 Note: that I've used the Raspberry Pi 3 but it was originally tested on a Raspberry Pi 2 according to Richard Wendel III (user rgw3d)
-I would like to thank user rgw3d that inspired this one and give full credit to him.
+I would like to thank user rgw3d that inspired this Project.

 ## Overview of all the tech